Avaluate/MainDab/README.md

 **MainDab is a Roblox exploit that bypasses key systems implemented in Roblox exploit APIs.
 MainDab works as of June 2025.**

 At the moment, MainDab solely utilises the [WeAreDevs API](https://wearedevs.net/d/Exploit%20API).
+As such, MainDab is essentially a more functional version of WRD's [JJSploit](https://wearedevs.net/d/JJSploit).

-MainDab was previously discontinued onn April 2023, before a partial resurrection on June 2025.
-MainDab is essentially a more functional version of WRD's [JJSploit](https://wearedevs.net/d/JJSploit).
+MainDab was previously discontinued on April 2023, before a partial resurrection on June 2025.

 Changelog: see [Changelog.txt](https://raw.githubusercontent.com/Avaluate/MainDab/refs/heads/main/Changelog.txt).
 ## Download